hideokamoto/lambda-stripe-notifications/examples/README.md

 import * as cdk from 'aws-cdk-lib';
 import * as events from 'aws-cdk-lib/aws-events';
 import * as targets from 'aws-cdk-lib/aws-events-targets';
-import { StripeCheckoutHandler } from 'stripe-slack-notification';
+import { StripeCheckoutHandler } from 'cdk-stripe-slack-notification';

 const app = new cdk.App();
 const stack = new cdk.Stack(app, 'StripeStack');